teddythetwig/openshift-extras/admin/load-balancer/README.md

    scl enable ruby193 'gem install f5-icontrol-10.2.0.2.gem'

-After enabling the F5 module as described in the section on configuring the daemon, edit /etc/openshift/load-balancer.conf to set the appropriate values for BIGIP_HOST, BIGIP_USERNAME, and BIGIP_PASSWORD to match your F5 BIG-IP LTM configuration.
+After enabling the F5 module as described in the section on configuring the daemon, edit /etc/openshift/load-balancer.conf to set the appropriate values for BIGIP_HOST, BIGIP_USERNAME, BIGIP_PASSWORD, and BIGIP_MONITOR to match your F5 BIG-IP LTM configuration.

 F5 BIG-IP must be configured with a virtual server that has been assigned at least one VIP.
 The daemon will automatically create pools and associated HTTP